 Children Forced To Kill: In Class A, James shoots and accidentally kills a gang member in self defense, and is later shown to need counselling, and in Divine Madness, Dana is forced to help with the murder of two (adult) Intelligence agents.
 There are also several near misses over the course of the series.

-Darker and Edgier: Generally, the first series of books gets darker and edgier as it progresses, this is partially because the protagonists are also aging and thus is not only allowed on more dangerous missions but also has to deal with the typical social problems (e.g. sex) as they arise.
+Darker and Edgier: Generally, the first series of books gets darker and edgier as it progresses, this is partially because the protagonists are also aging and thus are not only allowed on more dangerous missions but also have to deal with the typical social problems (e.g. sex) as they arise.

 Deliberately Cute Child: Lauren Adams pulls this act a few times in the early books when she is young enough to get away with it.

 Disproportionate Retribution: In The Killing, Kerry dumps James, who subsequently takes out his anger on a kid nearby who laughs at him.
 Horrible?
 Certainly yes, but James nearly gets killed for it and all of his friends turn against him, because the kid he thumped had a particularly tragic and horrible backstory.
 But keep in mind, James didn't have a clue who the kid was and had no idea about his past.
 And all his friends act like he went looking for that kid in particular to thump, when it was just random bad luck.

 Everybody Has Lots of Sex: Pretty much all the teens above the age of 16 (legal age for the UK) and even a few under.
 The obsession with teenage sexuality makes one wonder if Robert Muchamore is merely playing to the audience and trying to be realistic, or if there is some Author Appeal going on.